Best HTML Email Builders for Small Businesses in 2026

 Different businesses have different needs:

 Service businesses (salons, contractors, clinics): Appointment reminders and follow-ups are key.
-Look for automation features.
+Look for automation features that let you set up reminder sequences once and forget about them.
+Post-service follow-ups requesting reviews are particularly valuable for building online reputation.

 Check out our industry-specific guides for dentists, personal trainers, florists, and many more.